geoserver/geoserver-history/src/community/cite/README.txt

    'patch -p0 < engine.patch'

+5. Patch the Test Sources

+Patch the test sources with the 'tests.patch' file.

+   'patch -p0 < tests.patch'

-5. Build the Test Engine
+6. Build the Test Engine

 The test engine is built with the following command: